vakeelkhan4100/javascript/arrayTest.md

 ```

-### Que16.
+### Que 16.
 Write a function that takes an array of numbers and returns the second highest number

 ```
 let arr = [10, 20, 30, 40, 50, 60];